World of Darkness

 The coastal city of Cacibajagua has a long, strange, and somewhat unpleasant history, filled with mysterious deaths, disappearances, and other bizarre occurances.
-Among the oddities are the network of unusual caves, and the massive forest in the northwest quadrant of the city limits - though the trees are all alive, a swath of the forest seems devoid of any other kind of life.
-Then there is the strange industrial area, and the scrap-yard.
+Among the oddities are the network of unusual caves; a swath of the forest to the northwest of the city devoid of animals, hiding a strange mansion; the abandoned industrial park to the east of the city near the coast; and the peculiar scrap-yard to the southwest of the city.

 On the surface however, Cacibajagua seems like a wonderful middle-sized city.
-Its diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas.
-The crime is kept fairly well contained in the south-west part of the city, which is also home to the handful of strip clubs, adult entertainment locations, and the best part of town for most illegal transactions.
+Its diversified businesses have helped the city weather the turbulence of the economic winds, and even shown growth in some areas.
+The crime is kept fairly well contained in the south-west part of the city, which is also home to the handful of strip clubs, low income housing, hobbling mom-and-pop businesses of yester-year, and the best part of town for most illegal transactions.

 With the stakes high for everyone, it's no wonder that the movers and shakers involved play for keeps.
 It's not simply Kindred that have a license on intrigue and politics.
 Werewolf and Mage both have their pit vipers that are the definition of unethical and ambitious.
 And letís not forget the KineÖ

 We're not only talking about corruption and descent of the soul, but society as well.
 Real life is full of corruption.
 The game is rigged against all but the top one-percent who rigged it long ago.
 Our characters live in a world of abundance that they are faced with every day, contrasted with the scarcity as the mighty hoard wealth, influence, and power.
 This doesnít mean a neonate canít shake the earth or reshape the city.
 David and Goliath stories can happen.
 It's part luck, skill, and planning.